caaatisgood/serverless-nextjs-auth0-demo/README.md

 - Grab the access key id and secret access key from Security details and set them in your GitHub Action Secrets

+- Update `roleArn` and `policy` in `serverless.yml`

 - CloudFront

   Create a new CloudFront distribution.
-Set the distribution id in `SLS_CLOUDFRONT_DISTRIBUTION_ID`
+Set the distribution id in `serverless.yml`.

 - S3

   The serverless framework will create a S3 bucket for you when deploy.
-So all you need to do is to specify bucket name and region in the environment variables.
+So all you need to do is to specify bucket name and region in the `serverless.yml`.

 - Lambda